microsoft/Trieste/samples/infix/README.md

 Similarly, in our language all identifiers in an expression count as leaf sub-expressions, so we also look up `In(Expression) * T(Ident)[Ident]` and wrap it as `Expression << _(Ident)`.

-**Danger!**
+> [!CAUTION]
-But wait... if you look at the patterns and what we're replacing closely, doesn't our expression-wrapped int also count as "an int token in an expression"?
+> But wait... if you look at the patterns and what we're replacing closely, doesn't our expression-wrapped int also count as "an int token in an expression"?
-Marking this pass as either `dir::topdown` or `dir::bottomup` will both cause the pass to run forever, creating infinitely nested chains of `(expr (expr ... (int)))`.
+> Marking this pass as either `dir::topdown` or `dir::bottomup` will both cause the pass to run forever, creating infinitely nested chains of `(expr (expr ... (int)))`.
-In this case, the practical solution is to include the tag `dir::once` to ensure that, once every int and float has been wrapped in an expression, we don't check back to see if any more wrapping needs doing.
+> In this case, the practical solution is to include the tag `dir::once` to ensure that, once every int and float has been wrapped in an expression, we don't check back to see if any more wrapping needs doing.
-This works here, because we can always wrap a single token in one step.
+> This works here, because we can always wrap a single token in one step.

-If you need to tackle the more complex case of looking for "an int token that has at least one sibling on either side", then look in the [box of tricks](./tricks.md) for a pattern you can use.
+If you need to tackle the more complex case of looking for "an int token that has at least one sibling on either side", then look in the [./beyond-infix](advanced tutorial) for some pattern writing techniques.

 ### Passes 3 and 4: Operator precedence